 Teachers have found ways to implement Remind into every grade from K-12, and higher ed.
-As one would expect, we’ve recognized distinguishing difference in the ways Remind is used at each level.
+As one would expect, we’ve recognized distinguishing differences in the ways Remind is used at each level.

-I decided to delve a little deeper into what those differences were, and asked a few teachers to help me out by offering their story on how they use Remind in Elementary vs Middle vs High School.
+I decided to delve a little deeper into what those differences were, and asked a few teachers to help me out by sharing their stories of how they use Remind at the elementary, middle, and high school levels.

 Summary: Communication with parents/families.
 Bridging gap between school and home.

-5th Grade Math, StuCo Advisor, & Tech Ninja
+5th Grade Math, StuCo Advisor, & Tech Ninja; TX

 Summary: Communicates with parents/families and students with phones.
 Keeping everyone informed, and on task, with due dates.